tgents/uw-info-498-android/SUBMISSION.md

 The below questions should be answered regarding your submission!

 ##### What kind of data does your app support tracking?
 Why did you pick that information to track? #####
-> Answer goes here!
+> Nothing in particular, up to the user.

 ##### What model device did you test your application on?
 What SDK did you target? #####
-> Answer goes here!
+> Nexus 6p

 ##### Approximately how many hours did it take you to complete this assignment? #####
-> Answer goes here!
+> 8-10 hours

 ##### Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
-> Answer goes here!
+> Google, api

 ##### Did you complete any extensions to this assignment? #####
-> Answer goes here!
+> portrait kind of works

 ##### Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
-> Answer goes here!
+> start earlier